 I talk a lot about branding.
 I am a web designer and brand strategist, after all!
 But why is brand consistency so important?
 How do you achieve it?
 Here are some tips.

-When you brand your business apart from your company, you become recognizable if you are consistent in your branding.
-This is important, because when your customers are scrolling through their news feeds, they will easily recognize you, especially if your visual branding is on point.
+You want to be recognizable in your business!
+You want people to remember you, refer you to others, and come back to do business with you over and over.
+One of the best way to do this (apart from your customer service) is by being consistent in your branding.
+This is important because when your customers or clients are scrolling through their news feeds, they will easily recognize you, especially if your visual branding is on point.
 When they recognize your brand they are more likely to stop and read what you have to say.
 You want them to stop on your page and get to know you, so you can begin to build a relationship with them.
-Relationships are important!

 Branding your business successfully will not only cause your customers to recognize you and your brand, but it will help them to remember you as well.
-When they remember you, they are more likely to buy from you.
+When they remember you, they are more likely to buy from you or refer you to others.
 And repeat buyers are huge for your business, so stand out and be remembered!
-If you are copying what everyone else in your company is doing, you are not going to be remembered.
-Create your own graphics with your branding, come up with your own posts, and do things your own way!

 Branding is not just about the visuals, although that’s what most people thinking of when they hear the word branding.
 Visuals are important, but first you need to know and have a consistent brand message.
 If you haven’t already done so, take some time to sit down and write down your brand’s mission, vision, goals, values, etc. These are all going to play a part in your brand message.
 Make sure you know your “why” and what your business stands for.
 What do you hope to accomplish with your business?
 How can you serve your customers/clients?
 What problems do you solve?
 You can even think about your personality and how that is incorporated in your brand.
 Is it fun, light-hearted, humorous?
 Is it serious and professional?
 Make sure whatever it is, it is authentic!
 Authenticity is huge, because that is how you will connect with people!